Skip to content

 What is Ecosystem Architecture?

-Ecosystem Architecture is the framework for moving beyond startup support as a collection of programmes.
-It asks a harder question: what has to be true around a founder so better companies can form, learn, sell, hire, finance, and scale before institutional friction absorbs the opportunity?
+What has to be true around a founder so better companies can form, learn, sell, hire, finance, and scale?

 Programme model